 Rifle ready, Klaus filtered out behind Gilbert in a low crouch alongside Vogt.
 He kept close to the latter private as he always did—ready to conjure another conductor if Vogt cracked his insulation system or his conducting core as he usually did.
-Klaus himself scanned for movement in the smoke.
+He scanned for movement in the smoke.
 There.
 Just two meters away.
 A woman was trying to reload her rifle.
 This was where conductors dominated.

 Vogt fired his conductor at her before the woman could get the bullet into the chamber.
 She folded onto the ground.
 Gilbert gave a firm nod before disappearing into the gray.
 One down.
 Unknown number to go—

 Klaus whipped around at Vogt’s shout just in time to see an Argoan charge at him from behind with a bayonet.
 Less than a meter away.
 This was it—